thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 data converter, scheduler event, blob entity, or current customer.
 In the example was created an alias that filters one device, which in this case is Device A.

-Let's learn how to add a single entity alias:
+Let's learn how to add a Single entity alias:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.